josema88/jmordonez-site/content/posts/iaac-with-azure-devops-and-terraform.md

 title = "Azure Infrastructure Deployment with Terraform (IaaC) and automated with Azure DevOps"

 +++
-# Azure Infrastructure Deployment with Terraform (IaaC) and automated with Azure DevOps
+# Azure Infrastructure Deployment with Terraform (IaC) and automated with Azure DevOps

-At this tutorial we’ll build an automated pipeline that allows to create infrastructure in Azure cloud using IaaC concept with tools such as Terraform and Azure DevOps.
+At this tutorial we’ll build an automated pipeline that allows to create infrastructure in Azure cloud using IaC concept with tools such as Terraform and Azure DevOps.

 We will be able to create a PaaS Azure Resource called [App Service](https://azure.microsoft.com/en-us/services/app-service/).
 This Azure resource allows to deploy a web app, for this sample a .net web app.